Waters Road, Marsden, Huddersfield, HD7 6NQ.

 Use the following resources to support learning on your trip and back in the classroom:

 Find out more about Standedge Tunnel.

-Free facilities for teachers include pre-visits, entry for teachers (and carers) and example risk assessments.
+Free pre-visits for teachers and example risk assessments.

 A glass-roofed boat allows children to see the inside of the tunnel in safety.
 The trip lasts approximately 30 minutes and provides a guided commentary.